divyaYelmakanne/ai-safety/README.md

+## 🧪 Use Cases

+- Research on AI alignment and safety
+- Collecting prompts for adversarial testing
+- Building datasets for fine-tuning safe AI models
+- Educational projects on responsible AI use

 # AI Safety Incident Dashboard

 This is a simple and interactive **AI Safety Incident Dashboard** built with **React**, **TypeScript**, and **CSS**.